Froy-LAN/PythonScripts/log_analyzer/README.md

 At the end, the keys and values of the dictionaries are written to comma-seprated values (CSV) documents.
 The documents may then be converted into html and viewed online or used for other purposes.

-Potential improvements: Recycle code by creating functions from code used to add information to dictionaries given the test conditions.
+Potential improvements: recycle code by creating functions from code used to add information to dictionaries given the test conditions.